goldbergyoni/javascript-testing-best-practices/.operations/questions-answers.md

 **Will I get credit for the translation work?** - Obviously!
 Your name will appear nearby the language flag in the main readme.md, added to the repo team, appear boldly at the top of the translation page - 'Translated, adapted and reviewed by {Your name}'.
 We will also publish a medium article with the translation with your name at the top

-Looking forward and excited to work on this!
+Looking forward and excited to work on this!💚